Niranjana012/learnings-at-ict/README.md

   A free open source,online Markdown editor that allows to create and edit documents in markdown format.
 * Visual Studio Code
   created a sample project in visual studio code,which is an open source code editor.

+DAY 2
+* Software Development Life Cycle
+-reruirement gathering,analysis,design, implementation,testing and maintenance.
+* Jira
+-powerful project management and issue tracking tool developed by Atlassian.
+-Scrum is a popular Agile framework used for managing and completeing complex projects.